tanushree42/frontend/README.md

 # frontend
-this repository for my frontend web development.
+this repository is for my frontend web development.